paichiwo/tube-getter/README.md

 *   PySimpleGUI
 *   requests
-*   io
 *   PyTube
 *   PIL

 You can install these libraries using pip.

-`pip install PySimpleGUI requests io PyTube Pillow`
+`pip install PySimpleGUI requests PyTube Pillow`

 Or you can use the requirements file: